 Further details, including exclusions to QNZPE, are set out in section 3 of the Criteria.

-Post, Digital and Visual Effects (PDV) Grant
+Post, Digital and Visual Effects (PDV) Rebate

 - the fees and expenses of personnel working on PDV Activity